mgyarmathy/jquery-responsive-TeamRaiser-tables/README.md

 `labels` - labels for each column

-`sort`

-sorts the table in descending order by a participant's amount raised.
+`sort` - sorts the table in descending order by a participant's amount raised (default: true)
-(default: true)